Fractional CTO alternative for AI-built software

 | Need | Strategy, roadmap, organisation | Technical substance of code and infrastructure |

-| Commitment | Longer monthly mandate | Fixed package, cancellable monthly |
+| Commitment | Longer monthly mandate | Fixed package, short minimum term |

 | Code under watch | Depends on time budget and focus | Repo and CVEs continuously, with alerts |